 NOTE:- Do not operate the P05 supply without a load from a 25-0-25 volt transformer..

 Figure 5 shows the power amplifier connections.
 The P3A (60-100W) amp is wired up using a 22k bridging resistor.
-An insulated wire link is needed between the output of the Right channel and the bridging resistor (R17) on the other.
+An insulated wire link is needed between the output of the Right channel and a 22k bridging resistor to the feedback junction (base of Q2) on the Left channel.
 The input of the Left channel should be grounded with a wire link on the board.
 If preferred (and it definitely works better), you can use a P87B balanced line driver or a simple unity gain inverter to drive the Left channel, rather than using the resistor.
 This prevents a turn-on/off 'thump' that always occurs when the resistor bridging trick is used.
 The inverter can be wired using a TL071 and a small piece of Veroboard.

-If you make the inverter, it only needs the opamp, two 10k or 22k resistors, and a 100nF bypass cap for the opamp.
+If you make the inverter, it only needs the opamp, two 10k or 22k resistors, and a pair of 100nF bypass caps for the opamp.
 The amount of Veroboard needed is tiny, and the whole circuit can be encapsulated in a short length of heatshrink tubing.
 You'll need 5 wires - +15V, -15V, Gnd, input and output.

 Note the 10 Ohm resistor and 100nF cap in the ground lead of the P3A power amp.
 This provides the high frequency ground, but the main earth line is back to the preamp (actually the crossover and equaliser).
 Likewise, a 1 ohm (1W) resistor is in series with the power ground to the preamp supply.
 These resistors were used to ensure continuity, but not allow any ground loops which will cause massive hum.